Hugh Walpole: Post-war and 1920s

 During the mid-twenties Walpole produced two of his best-known novels in the macabre vein that he drew on from time to time, exploring the fascination of fear and cruelty.
 The Old Ladies (1924) is a study of a timid elderly spinster exploited and eventually frightened to death by a predatory widow.
 Portrait of a Man with Red Hair (1925) depicts the malign influence of a manipulative, insane father on his family and others.
 Walpole described it to his fellow author Frank Swinnerton as "a simple shocker which it has amused me like anything to write, and won't bore you to read."
 In contrast he continued a series of stories for children, begun in 1919 with Jeremy, taking the young hero's story forward with Jeremy and Hamlet (the latter being the boy's dog) in 1923, and Jeremy at Crale in 1927.
 Sadleir, writing in the 1950s, suggests that "the most real Walpole of all – because the most unselfconscious, kindly, and understanding friend – is the Walpole of the Jeremy trilogy."
 Of his other novels of the 1920s Wintersmoon (1928), his first attempt at a full-length love story, portrays a clash between traditionalism and modernism: his own sympathies, though not spelled out, were clearly with the traditionalists.
+In 1929, Walpole, along with J. B. Priestley, joined the panel of a new organisation, the Book Society.
+The Book Society was one of the first British "Book sales clubs"; it was modelled on the American "Book of the Month" club.
+Walpole was in charge of selecting titles for sale to the Book Society's members.